 Q: Which are the best places/suburbs to live in Chicago as an expat?

 A: This is quite a loaded question.
 There are definitely two camps of people – those who wouldn’t even consider the suburbs and those who wouldn’t live in the City.
 As a new expat, it’s important to research the suburb you are considering, as they can be fairly isolated and far from Chicago if you commute to work or just wanted to visit at the weekend.
 If you’re considering the city, make sure you’ve done your homework on the neighbourhoods, especially if you have to commute out to the ‘burbs, which many people do.
 Although Chicago isn’t a huge city, freeway routes and train stations to its various suburbs are located all over the city and it can be a pain if you don’t live anywhere near where you need to be.

 Q: How do you rate the standard of accommodation in America?

 A: It depends where you live.
 Although the entire Chicagoland area is expensive compared to some parts of the country, prices vary considerably within.
 As long as you’re not expecting to find a downtown apartment for less than about $800 per month, there is a rental to fit everyone’s budget.
 BTW, in Chicago, they are referred to as “flats” and “apartments” when they are rented, and “condos” when you buy them.

 Q: What’s the cost of living in the US compared to England?
 What is cheap or expensive in particular?

-A: For some things (like large electrical appliances, food, gas/petrol and cars) Chicago is cheaper than England,; house prices, while not as high as central London, are definitely higher than many parts of England.
+A: For some things (like large electrical appliances, food, gas/petrol and cars) Chicago is cheaper than England.
+House prices, while not as high as central London, are definitely higher than many parts of England.
 Private school fees are the same, ie. expensive.
-The Sales tax is around 10 percent which is a lot less than the UK’s VAT, but higher than many places in the USA.

 Q: What are the locals like; do you mix mainly with other expats?